xrdocs/programmability/OpenConfig-gNMI.md

 There are 3 types of operations defined in the ‘SetRequest’ message:

-**1.Update:** To create new configurations(data-node) as per the given path-value combination.
+**1. Update:** To create new configurations(data-node) as per the given path-value combination.

-**2.Delete:** To delete the configuration(data-node) in the on the router(data-tree) provided the path is correct and data-node already exists in the tree.
+**2. Delete:** To delete the configuration(data-node) in the on the router(data-tree) provided the path is correct and data-node already exists in the tree.
 Otherwise, the entire transaction is rolled back to its initial state.

-**3.Replace:** To replace the current configuration with the new supplied path-value combination.
+**3. Replace:** To replace the current configuration with the new supplied path-value combination.

 For both Update and Replace operations, If the path specified does not exist, the target MUST create the data tree element and populate it with the data in the Update message, provided the path is valid according to the data tree schema.
 If invalid values are specified, the target MUST cease processing updates within the SetRequest method, return the data tree to the state prior to any changes, and return a SetResponse status indicating the error encountered.